malstrom72/QuickHashGen/README.md

 Options:

-- `-h`, `--help` &ndash; display usage information.
+- `-h`, `--help`: display usage information.
-- `--tests N` &ndash; number of expressions to try (default `100000`).
+- `--tests N`: number of expressions to try (default `100000`).
 A larger value increases the search space and the odds of discovering a lower-complexity hash at the cost of longer runtime.
-- `--no-multiplications` &ndash; disallow multiplication instructions in the generated hash expression.
+- `--no-multiplications`: disallow multiplication instructions in the generated hash expression.
 Useful for targets where multiplies are expensive or unavailable.
-- `--no-length` &ndash; prevent use of the string length variable `n` in the hash expression.
+- `--no-length`: prevent use of the string length variable `n` in the hash expression.
 This keeps the hash based strictly on character data so strings of differing lengths don't simply hash to their length.
 The generated lookup still receives `n` for bounds checking.
-- `--no-zero-termination` &ndash; generate a lookup function that does not require the input strings to be zero-terminated.
+- `--no-zero-termination`: generate a lookup function that does not require the input strings to be zero-terminated.
 The resulting C template uses `strncmp` and expects the caller to supply the string length.
-- `--eval-test` &ndash; after a candidate expression is found, evaluate it on all input strings using the selected engine to verify that it maps each string to the expected index.
+- `--eval-test`: after a candidate expression is found, evaluate it on all input strings using the selected engine to verify that it maps each string to the expected index.
 Adds runtime but provides a safety check when modifying the algorithm.
-- `--force-eval` &ndash; use the `eval` engine instead of the default `Function` constructor when searching and testing.
+- `--force-eval`: use the `eval` engine instead of the default `Function` constructor when searching and testing.
 Mirrors the HTML interface’s "Use eval engine" checkbox and can influence performance depending on the environment.
-- `--bench` &ndash; run a simple benchmark comparing the `Function` constructor and `eval` engines after a solution is found.
+- `--bench`: run a simple benchmark comparing the `Function` constructor and `eval` engines after a solution is found.
-- `--seed N` &ndash; seed all internal randomness with a single 32-bit value for fully deterministic output.
+- `--seed N`: seed all internal randomness with a single 32-bit value for fully deterministic output.

 ### Input formats